-Many people feel nothing is more beautiful than the yellow, red, purple and orange leaves that coat our neighborhoods and countrysides each autumn.
-I agree the sight is breathtaking and soul stirring.
+Many people feel nothing is more beautiful than the yellow, red, purple, and orange leaves that coat our neighborhoods and countrysides each autumn.
+I agree the sight is breathtaking and soul-stirring.
 But in spite of their beauty, leaves might be a nuisance to homeowners charged with removing the endless piles from their yard.

-Trees are sensitive to temperature, and as the days begin to grow shorter and colder, it triggers a hormone release which cues them to drop their leaves.
+Trees are sensitive to temperature, and as the days begin to grow shorter and colder, it triggers a hormone release that cues them to drop their leaves.
 If the fallen leaves are left untouched during the autumn and winter, they can contribute to lawn problems such as poor aeration, mold growth, and moisture issues.
 Leaves also can cause staining on driveways and sidewalks.
 Prompt removal can help prevent any of these problems.
 To make your leaf removal work easier and faster, here are a few tips.